DeepDoge/primitive-math/README.md

 # Primitive Math

 Primitive Math is a mathematical system built from first principles.
-It exposes the **actual computation behind arithmetic**, instead of hiding it behind symbols and notation.
+It exposes the **actual computation behind arithmetic**, instead of hiding it behind symbols, notation, and limits.

 It does not invent answers.
 It shows **what has been computed** and **what is still unresolved**.

+Nothing more.
+Nothing less.

+---

 ## Philosophy